bposzewiecka/phaseDancer/README.md

 ```
 ### Step 5: Running the docker container

-Before starting the main algorithm  docker container shoul be run using following command:
+Before starting the main algorithm  docker container should be run using following command:

 ```
 docker run -d -v  /path/to/data:/phaseDancerData -it --name phasedancer bposzewiecka/phasedancer:1.0